OpenNMS/opennms-integration-api/README.md

  * Do not implement, or extend interfaces marked with the `@Model` annotation as we reserve the right to add new method signatures to these.
    * Use the provided builders for these interfaces in the `common` module instead.

-Once stabilized, we are aimign to follow [Semantic Versioning](https://semver.org/).
+Once stabilized, we are aiming to follow [Semantic Versioning](https://semver.org/).